We hope you all had a nice break. Our new Spring EURECA Scholars will be announced soon-we want to make sure everyone is acknowledged.

 External Research & Intern Opportunities

 Are you looking for a Research or Internship Opportunity outside of MSU to enhance your undergraduate research portfolio?
-These university programs and national organizations are currently accepting applications.
-Please review each link carefully and apply accordingly by the deadline noted.
-The OSPR and UGR offices are happy to help you apply to these and more.
+The OSPR and UGR offices are happy to help you find and apply to outside agencies, federal agencies, and grant-funded organizations that offer funding for research opportunities.